Macron says France will help Africa make more COVID-19 vaccines locally | Health

 President Emmanuel Macron said on Friday France would invest in boosting the production of COVID-19 vaccines in Africa, to help close a gap in the availability of the shots between African and Western nations.
 Speaking at a joint news conference with South African President Cyril Ramaphosa in Pretoria, Macron said Africa made up around 20% of the world's need for vaccines but only 1% of vaccine production.

 "How do we boost the production of vaccines on the African continent?" he said.
 "On this, we will this afternoon have an investment strategy to help these industrials produce more, and quite quickly."
-He said France already had a partnership with South Africa's Biovac Institute and would soon launch a project with South African pharmaceutical company Aspen.
+He said France already had a partnership with South Africa's Biovac Institute.
+Later on Friday, Macron opened another one with South African pharmaceutical company Aspen.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)